deafnv/file-server-api/www/config.md

   root: '/home/deafnv/example'
   # Files/directories to exclude when querying with /list or /retrieve, relative to root
   exclude: ['/excluded-directory-1', '/excluded-directory-2']
-  # Enable authorization for query requests on these routes, relative to root
+  # Require admin authorization for query requests on these routes, relative to root.
   protected: ['/protected-1', '/protected-2']

 server: